SuperJedi224/ForceLang/docs/stdlib/random.md

 random.randInt <limit>
 ```

-Returns a random integer greater than or equal to 0 and less than the specified limit (which must be a positive integer, and in the reference implementation must not be in excess of 2<sup>31</sup>-1).
+Returns a random integer greater than or equal to 0 and less than the specified limit (which must be a positive integer, and in the reference implementation must not exceed 2<sup>31</sup>-1).

 **Function random.seed**